marekbodziony/BusinessCardsManagerApp/README.md

 # BusinessCardsManagerApp
-Bussiness Cards Manager for Android devices
+Bussiness Cards Manager for Android.

+Application for mobile devices with Android operating system.
+It allows to create and manage Business Cards.
+- You can create new Card, edit or delete existing one
+- You can share Cards via Bluetooth or via NFC
+- You can even write Card to NFC tags

+Find more info on our [wiki] (https://github.com/marekbodziony/BusinessCardsManagerApp/wiki) page.

 <img src=https://github.com/marekbodziony/BusinessCardsManagerApp/blob/master/screens/BusinessCardManager_main_screen.png>